gibbok/notes-next-js/README.md

 - Initial load: pre-rendered HTML created by next js is displayed
 - Hydratioan: React componmtes are initialized and the app become interactice

+Ther are two forms of pre-rendering:
+- Static Generation: pre-rendering method were HTML is generated at build time
+- Server-side Rendering: pre-rendering method were HTML is generated on each request

 ## Others